Asbestosis

 Contact Eric Hall

-Asbestosis legal claims allow you to pursue financial compensation from the makers of asbestos-based products.
-Legal claims are not filed against the U.S. military or government.
+Asbestosis lawsuits allow you to pursue financial compensation from the makers of asbestos-based products.
+These lawsuits are not filed against the U.S. military or government.

-Further, legal claims do not prevent you from receiving VA benefits.
-In fact, you may be able to file a lawsuit or other legal claim and a VA benefits claim at the same time.
-Connect with an asbestos lawyer to see if you’re eligible.
+Lawsuits do not prevent you from receiving VA benefits.
+In fact, you may be able to file a lawsuit and a VA benefits claim at the same time.
+Get a free case review to learn if you qualify to file a lawsuit.

 Asbestos Trust Funds

 Many makers of asbestos-based products declared bankruptcy to avoid being sued.
-That said, you can still get compensation from thems through asbestos trust funds.
+That said, you can still get compensation through asbestos trust funds.

 The government forced manufacturers that declared bankruptcy to set aside money in trusts for those who developed asbestos-related illnesses.
 Today, there is more than $30 billion available in these trust funds.